ptEngLab/lreGitlab/ReadMe/RTS.md

 ### ✅ Key Rules:

 * Iterations are optional, defaulting to 1.
+* Iterations are effective only if scheduler is set to run until completion.
 * Delays and intervals must be positive integers.
 * Random ranges must satisfy min ≤ max.
 * Invalid formats will throw a PacingException.